-Parenteral and Enteral Nutrition (ASPEN), and Chinese guidelines^{15,16} the protein goal on day 7 post-injury was set as 1.5 g/kg and 2.0 g/kg on days 14, 21, and 28.17 A recent multicenter study demonstrated that only 35.3% of burn injured patients met 80% of goal energy within 48-72 h from admission, and only 35.6% of the recorded patient-days received 1.5-2.0g/kg/d or higher proteins, leaving the majority of patient-days with an inappropriate low protein administration.18 Similarly, table 2 shows that the proportion of energy provided by proteins was low, and the non-protein calorie nitrogen ratio did not reach 100:1-150:1 in all the different periods post-injury.
-The main reason for this was that clinical healthcare professionals focused more on wound surgery, dressing changes, medical treatment, and so on and could not pay more attention to nutritional therapy, especially protein supply.
+Table 5.
+Multivariate logistic regression of risk factors for not meeting energy or protein targets on day 21 postinjury showed that the proportion of energy provided by proteins was low, and the non-protein calorie nitrogen ratio did not reach 100:1-150:1 in all the different periods post-injury.
+The main reason for this was that clinical healthcare professionals focused more on wound surgery, dressing changes and medical treatment; hence not paying attention to nutritional therapy, especially protein supply.
 The protein content of the protein component formula FSMP was relatively high, reaching up to 88%, making it a good choice for protein supplementation in patients with severe burns.
 Some patients in this study consumed medical food.
-Further research is needed to establish the protein requirements of patients with burns.19
+Further research is needed to establish the protein requirements of patients with burns.